Get the Tata Capital App to apply for Loans & manage your account. Download Now

 More than 180 days12 times of regular fees

-Consequences for Non-compliance in Filing Form INC 20A
+Consequences of Non-Compliance with Form INC 20A Filing

 It is essential for your company to submit the required form within the stipulated time, as non-compliance may have severe consequences for your business.